 Named for its shape and appearance, Cancar Rice Fields are not to be missed.
 It was created by one farmer who had a vision and is a collaboration within the whole village.
 Cancar is nestled amongst hills which makes for easy panoramic views and it is much larger that you would expect.

 Bajawa, the ngada tribe and its villages

 Bajawa is unexpected.
 You know when you are close to Bajawa because Mt.
 Inerie, a perfect conical volcano will be looming in the background.
-For those up for a challenge, it is a gruelling 3hours trek up in the middle of the morning for picture perfect views of sunrise.
+For those up for a challenge, it is a gruelling 3hours trek up for picture perfect views of sunrise.
 But that is not all, the Ngada people who are mostly found in Bajawa, still live in their traditional homes.
 Bena Village is the most famous and well kept village to visit.
 It is not complete without a guided tour with full explanations about history, culture, and practices.
 Aimere is another Ngada village, known for its arak distillery.
-There are about 10 different villages to visit, each with its only differences and stories.
+There are about 10 different villages to visit, each with their own unique identity and stories.

 Moni and Kelimutu Crater Lakes

 Kelimutu Crater Lakes is yet another geological anomaly in Indonesia; famous because the three lakes adjacent to one another are all different colours and year to year, they sometimes change colour.
 The lakes have been black, red, turquoise, blue, brown, white, green and are ever changing.
 To access Kelimutu, you need to stay in Moni and don't forget to pick up a handmade sarong with its unique motif.

 Maumere is great start/end point on your mission across Flores, east to west or vice versa.
 If you are a diver, it is a growing muck diving spot and if you love textiles and culture, explore some of the Ikat weavers of Watublapi.